logo logo

 To figure out which credentials you need, go back to the job postings.
 Many job postings will mention if they’d like candidates to have a particular certification or credential.
 This can help you identify which ones are well-respected or seen as industry standards.

-If you can’t find a mention of specific credentials, look for accredited programs or credentials granted by a trusted organization.
-You might reach out to credential holders to ask whether gaining the credential was worthwhile.
-You can also reach out to professional associations to find out which ones they recommend.
+In general, look for accredited programs or credentials granted by a trusted organization.
+You might reach out to credential holders to ask whether gaining the credential was worthwhile or ask professional associations which ones they recommend.
 Most importantly, make sure the curriculum includes the specific skills you need to build.

 3. Start With Freelance or Contract Work